 Is primer bad for your skin?

 Yes.
-People that need primer consider it a necessary evil.
+People who need primer consider it a necessary evil.
 It clogs your pores, which can result in more breakouts.
 This is why it’s so important to have a good skincare routine.

 Can I wear primer without makeup?

-Of course, you can!
-Primer can still give you the look that you want even if you don’t want to wear a full face of makeup.
-A lot of people do this to create a dewy glow or mattifying look when they have extremely dry or oily skin.
+Of course you can!
+Primer can still give you the look you want even if you don’t want to wear a full face of makeup.
+Many people do this to create a dewy glow or mattifying look when they have extremely dry or oily skin.

-Can you use a water based primer with silicone based foundation?
+Can you use a water-based primer with a silicone-based foundation?

 It’s not recommended.
-Sometimes the foundation will look patchy towards the end of the day.
-Instead, consider picking up a water based foundation or a silicone based primer.
-However, it’s not guaranteed to make your makeup seperate by the end of the day like an oil based primer and waterbased foundation will.
+Sometimes, the foundation will look patchy towards the end of the day.
+Instead, consider picking up a water-based foundation or a silicone-based primer.
+However, it’s not guaranteed to separate your makeup by the end of the day like an oil-based primer and water-based foundation will.